 We all only have 24 hours in a day, no matter how much there is to do.
-When you work on your own, there may not be anybody to share the workload, so you end up doing everything on your own.
-Although I am very good at prioritize, I tend to underestimate the time that will be required for administrative work.
+As a solo entrepreneur, there may not be anybody to share the workload so you end up doing everything on your own.
+Although I am very good at prioritizing, I tend to underestimate the time that will be required for administrative work.
 Now, when I think an administrative task will require a certain amount of time, I triple it for planning purposes.
 This seems to be helping.

 What sets me apart from other medical writers?

 My main advantage is most likely the fact that I have a vast amount of experience in sales and marketing within the pharmaceutical industry.
 When I write something for a client, my goal is for the communication to meet the client’s strategic objective.
 Something I was best known for during my tenure as a marketer was that I was able to give the sales reps something that they would find valuable during their sales calls with healthcare professionals.
 That’s still something that I strive for as a consultant.
 Of course, there can be regulatory challenges that may prohibit certain things that the client would like to communicate but oftentimes, we can find a way to meet the client’s objective by tweaking the communication or the delivery.